Rajampet: Civil administration

-Rajampet is a municipality of area 35.87 sqkm in Annamayya District (Formarly Kadapa District).
+Rajampet is a municipality of area 35.87 sqkm in Annamayya District (formerly Kadapa District).
 Rajampet was a gram panchayat before 2005 and upgraded to Nagar Panchayat on 2 April 2005 up to an area of 20.60 km2 and in 2017 upgraded as municipality.
-It consists of 20 election wards.
+It consists of 29 election wards.
 In 2019 this town was upgraded into a Grade II Municipality which is headed by a Municipal Chairman and governed by a Municipal Commissioner.

 Politics

 Rajampet is a Lok sabha constituency since 1957 and it is a Lok Sabha constituency of the twenty-five lok sabha constituencies from Andhra Pradesh in India and only one Parliamentary Constituency in the district.

-Currently P.V.Midhun Reddy Member of Parliament (India) of YSR Congress Party won from Rajampet (Lok Sabha constituency) from General elections held on 2019.
+Currently P.V Midhun Reddy Member of Parliament (India) of YSR Congress Party won from Rajampet (Lok Sabha constituency) from General elections held on 2024.